Pobek/auto-scale-solution/README.md

 #### Cluster AutoScaler configuration

-The AutoScaler app will be configured as followed:
+The AutoScaler app will be configured as follows:

 - Cloud provider : AWS
 - Skip nodes with local storage: False